flasherxgapple/fryzen/README.md

 ## License

+MIT

 This project is open-source.
 Feel free to modify and distribute.

 ## Credits

-Created with passion for retro gaming.
-Inspired by classic shooters like Galaga, Gradius and R-Type.
+Created with passion for space shooter games.
+Inspired by [Pew Pew Live](pewpew.live) and Geometry Wars.